SkillsFundingAgency/dfc-app-discoverskillsandcareers/README.md

 The project contains a number of "appsettings-template.json" files which contain sample appsettings for the web app and the test projects.
 To use these files, rename them to "appsettings.json" and edit and replace the configuration item values with values suitable for your environment.

 By default, the appsettings include a local Azure Cosmos Emulator configuration using the well known configuration values.
 These may be changed to suit your environment if you are not using the Azure Cosmos Emulator.
-In addition, Sitefinity configuration settings will need to be edited.

 ## Running locally